red-hat-data-services/kubeflow/components/odh-notebook-controller/README.md

 ## Implementation detail

-By default, when the ODH notebook controller is deployed along with the Kubeflow notebook controller, it will expose the notebook in the Openshift ingress by creating a TLS `Route` object.
+By default, when the ODH notebook controller is deployed along with the Kubeflow notebook controller, it will expose the notebook through the Gateway API by creating an `HTTPRoute` object that routes traffic to the notebook service.

-If the notebook annotation `notebooks.opendatahub.io/inject-oauth` is set to true, the OAuth proxy will be injected as a sidecar proxy in the notebook deployment to provide authN and authZ capabilities:
+If the notebook annotation `notebooks.opendatahub.io/inject-auth` is set to true, the kube-rbac-proxy will be injected as a sidecar proxy in the notebook deployment to provide RBAC-based authorization:

 ```yaml
 apiVersion: kubeflow.org/v1